 While I’m really pleased to see a narrative here, I do think it is a little on the weaker side unfortunately.
 To me the most interesting narrative aspect of it was being chased by Monica during the first campaign, and that only really resonates if you’ve read Aliens: Infiltrator.

 Given how much I actually disliked Aliens: Infiltrator I was surprised to find how much I warmed up to the depiction of Hoenikker in Aliens: Fireteam Elite.
-The moments of excitement he had during The Gift of Fire was exactly the kind of thing I wanted to see from the characters in Prometheus!
+The moments of excitement he had during The Gift of Fire were exactly the kind of thing I wanted to see from the characters in Prometheus!

 Otherwise, the game doesn’t really do anything new story-wise that we haven’t experienced in other media.
 It’s more about the satisfaction of experiencing those recreations from the prequels for the first time in a game.
-There’s certainly possibilities of new narrative places to go from here – given some of the fallout from what we actually accomplish, particularly in the third campaign, but we just don’t know that as of yet.
+There are certainly possibilities of new narrative places to go from here – given some of the fallout from what we actually accomplish, particularly in the third campaign, but we just don’t know that as of yet.

-Aliens: Fireteam Elite did have some real meat-and-potatoes in the way of it’s intel though!
-There was a lot of lore drops in there that I found genuinely interesting and smile inducing.
+Aliens: Fireteam Elite did have some real meat-and-potatoes in the way of its intel though!
+There were a lot of lore drops in there that I found genuinely interesting and smile inducing.
 The mention of the lion-worm, along with Colonel Shipps as my CO did bring a genuine grin to my face – but I really would love to see more involvement from her.
 I felt really disappointed we didn’t get much of Shipp.

 I did find the mission ends to be somewhat anti-climatic though, especially after completing the final mission.
 The lack of any sort of cut-scenes just means a fade to black and back in again in the Endeavour.
 It just ends.
 I really wish we’d have had some intro and outro scenes to really give the missions that extra umph – especially on the final mission!
 To just end with a fade to black was really a letdown.